The Importance of Eating Seeds

 - From Drupes

-- A drupe is a fruit of the plant that contains a hard interior seed that may be discarded, as in the seed in peaches, or eaten as in almonds or walnuts
+- A drupe is a fruit that contains a hard interior seed that may be discarded, such as a peach seed, or a seed that can be eaten as in almonds or walnuts

 - From Peas/ Legumes

-- Legumes are actually the pods or fruit of the flowering legume plants and what w eat are eat the seeds inside of the pods
+- Legumes are actually the pods or fruit of flowering legume plants and what we eat are eat the seeds from inside of the pods

-- Higher protein content than most other plant foods
+- They have higher protein content than most other plant foods

 - From Grasses

 - Seeds from grasses such as wheat grass, are contained in the husk of the grass and separated by a process called threshing